 There's a beam of light appearing down the middle of the photo, which is caused by the tube light in our room.

-Disappointing out-of-the-box color accuracy.
-Most colors are inaccurate and the white balance is off, which affects the way shades of gray are displayed.
+This TV has disappointing out-of-the-box accuracy, but this can vary between units.
+Most colors are inaccurate, and the white balance is off, which affects the way shades of gray are displayed.
 Gamma doesn't follow the target at all, so most scenes appear brighter than they should.
-Color temperature is also warm, so the image has a red/yellow tint to it.
+The color temperature is also warm, so the image has a red/yellow tint to it.
 If you want a similar TV with better out-of-the-box color accuracy, check out the LG UN7000.

 After calibration, the LG UN6950 has amazing color accuracy.
-Most colors are extremely accurate, except for red, which is still a bit inaccurate.
+Most colors are extremely accurate, except for red, which is still very off.
 Gamma follows the target almost perfectly and the color temperature is extremely close to the 6500K target.

 You can see our recommended settings here.

 This TV uses a BGR subpixel layout, which can affect the way text is rendered when using the TV as a PC monitor, similar to the Samsung TU7000.
 You can read about it here.

 The LG 50UN6950ZUF has a decent color gamut, but it can't display a wide color gamut for HDR content.
 It has good coverage of the commonly-used DCI P3 color space, but it has very limited coverage of the Rec.
 2020 color space.